 As a member of the firm’s Professional Responsibility Practice, Mr. Smith represents large law firms in a wide range of contexts, including malpractice litigation, disqualification motions and internal investigations.
 Mr. Smith also has experience representing law firms against claims brought by non-clients, including claims alleging that law firm clients aided and abetted Ponzi schemes.

 Mr. Smith also has significant experience in a variety of other areas, including complex business litigation, media and entertainment litigation, and government investigations.
-He served as the lead associate on a team that successfully challenged the unlawful diversion of $331 million from a trust fund intended to benefit California homeowners and obtained a writ of mandate requiring the return of these funds.
+He served as a key member of a team that successfully challenged the unlawful diversion of $331 million from a trust fund intended to benefit California homeowners and obtained a writ of mandate requiring the return of these funds.
 Mr. Smith also maintains an active pro bono practice, in which he has tried a Section 1983 case in federal court, obtained a favorable settlement in another Section 1983 case on the eve of trial and argued an appeal on behalf of a foreclosed homeowner.